-Dr. Schnall maintains active membership in The American Society for Clinical Investigation, the Association of American Physicians, the American Society of Clinical Oncology, and the Radiological Society of North America.
-He received his undergraduate, medical, and doctorate degrees from the University of Pennsylvania, where he has served on the faculty of the Radiology Department since 1991 and as full professor since 2002.
+Dr. Schnall has been the principal investigator for numerous University of Pennsylvania team science initiatives.
+He maintains active membership in numerous national and international organizations.
+He received his undergraduate, medical, and doctorate degrees from the University of Pennsylvania, where he has served on the Radiology Department faculty since 1991 and as a full professor since 2002.
 In 2012, he was named Chair of the Radiology Department.
 Dr. Schnall is a Senior Fellow of the Leonard Davis Institute of Health Economics.
 He was elected to the Institute of Medicine, one of the most highly regarded honors in biomedicine, in 2012.

 |Scientific Planning and Review|